Jamessihang/Techscrum-Jenkins-Server-Terraform/README.md

 # Techscrum-Server
 If you need one server for testing, you can Use terraform code in terraform folder.
-If you need to Terraform and Ansible to generate multiple instances, please use the terraform code in root directory.
+If you need to Terraform and Ansible to generate multiple services, please use the terraform code in root directory.

 # How to use docker compose to generate a SonarQube Server
-# EC2 with Ubuntu ami at least t2.small
+# EC2 instance with Ubuntu ami at least t2.small
 # Port 9000 is open in security group

 sudo vi /etc/sysctl.conf